rafikee/exercise/README.md

 # Exercise Script
-This script sends crypto price updates to your ifttt app that show up as notifications on your phone.
-It reads a list of crypto names from a Google Sheet.
+This script sends a random exercise to your ifttt app that show up as notifications on your phone.
+It reads a list of exercises from a Google Sheet.

 # How to deploy